 Andrej Cepko airborne flying a T.34 Mentor - nowadays considered a vintage aircraft too

 Ivo Kardoš - a fighter pilot of the Czech Air Force by profession.
-Apart from fulfilling all operational and training missions as any other elite pilot of the 211th tactical squadron he displays the supersonic JAS-39 Gripens on local and remote airshows.
+Apart from fulfilling all operational and training missions as any other elite pilot of the 211th tactical squadron he had displayed the supersonic JAS-39 Gripens on local and remote airshows in 2017-2020.
 Czech Gripens are based at Caslav AFB.
 On the way to Hradec Kralove where he lives there is Podhorany Airfield with Aviation Museum Hangar in one corner and few ancient airplanes in here.
 The contrast between the ultramodern combat aircraft and a historic biplane is ultimate.
 Ivo handles both virtuously and both he takes for honour to fly.
 Such combination is a guarantee that one can't guess any easily what is joy and what is work to him.

 Ivo Kardoš after his Gripen display on SIAF airshow held at Sliač AFB , Slovakia, in September 2017